GeoNet/delta/docs/CAMERA_METADATA_CONVENTIONS_AND_IMAGE_INFORMATION.md

 Mount codes are unique across all sites, including seismic, GNSS, and other sites.
 They are found in the [network/mounts.csv](https://github.com/GeoNet/delta/blob/main/network/mounts.csv) file.

 Mount codes are 4 or more letters.
-As of 2026, permanent camera sites are named with a C suffix to indicate their nature.
-This allows distinction of camera sites from GNSS at the same location where they would otherwise have equivalent station codes.

 Mount codes are named for ease of distinction and reflect either (or both) camera location or monitoring subject cues.
 There is no fixed convention for camera mount codes although a few are used consistently:

-- The first 1-2 letters of the mount code give an indication of where the site is (i.e. they will be an abbreviation of a significant local geographic feature), and the last 1-2 letters give a sub-location, particularly where there are multiple mounts in the same area, e.g. WINR is at White Island (WI) on the north rim of the crater (NR).
+- The first 2-3 letters of the mount code give an indication of where the site is (i.e. they will be an abbreviation of a significant local geographic feature), and the last 1-2 letters give a sub-location, particularly where there are multiple mounts in the same area, e.g. WINR is at White Island (WI) on the north rim of the crater (NR); FOXVF is at Fox Glacier Landslide (FOX) looking at Victoria Falls (VF).
 - The mount codes are named simply by their location, e.g. TEMO is Taranaki Emergency Management Office, and KAKA is Kakaramea.

 ## View Codes